 Part of the technical assistance provided to these organizations was a SEPA survey of over 6,000 potential residential and commercial community solar subscribers.
 Each survey was customized to match the organization’s needs and collect information on potential subscribers’ understanding of and interest in a community solar program.
 One high-level takeaway from these surveys was the high demand for solar ownership—over 80% of survey participants indicated an interest in community solar.
 This interest was clear in Fremont, Nebraska.
 With support from SEPA, Fremont’s new utility manager launched, and twice expanded, the town’s community solar farm within a seven-week period, selling out 1.55 MW of solar.

-As the market for community solar expands, SEPA will continue to share best practices for designing a community solar program based on lessons learned from their technical assistance engagements and market research.
+As the market for community solar expands, the Smart Electric Power Alliance (SEPA) will continue to share best practices for designing a community solar program based on lessons learned from their technical assistance engagements and market research.
 SEPA hosted a webinar featuring community solar innovations—including a presentation on Fremont, Nebraska’s community solar program, as well as other Solar Market Pathways projects—sharing the innovations, approaches, and blueprints the project teams created as they tackled policy, program development and value, and customer engagement challenges.
-Future workshops and an upcoming final report will summarize SEPA’s findings on how to design and deploy community solar programs that will attract and retain customers and innovative models for utilities.
+SEPA also hosted two workshops, on in Atlanta and one in Austin, helping to distribute SEPA’s findings on how to design and deploy community solar programs that will attract and retain customers and innovative models for utilities.